Isopto Carpine Side Effects

 Generic Name: pilocarpine ophthalmic

-Note: This document contains side effect information about pilocarpine ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Isopto Carpine.
+Note: This page contains information about the side effects of pilocarpine ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Isopto Carpine.

 For the Consumer